MaksyKost/DataStructures_DynamicArrays_LinkedLists/README.md

 # Data Structures: Dynamic Arrays and Linked Lists

-This project was created as part of the Data Structures course.
+This repository was created for the Data Structures course at Wrocław University of Science and Technology.

 ## 📌 Goal
 To implement and compare three data structures: